Nekland/FeedBundle/README.md

 FeedBundle
 ===========

+Version 1.2
+Changes:
+ * adapted for Symfony2.1.
+ * support of composer.json

 Version 1.1
 Changes:
  * in the configuration you need to defined an url, not a route.
 (Maybe another website ?
 You can type what you want)